 In the late 1970s, Dave fell in love with Dallas jazz singer Genie Grant.
 Like Dave, Genie was a key figure in the Dallas Musician's Union and an officer.
 They married in 1986 and recorded three albums together, "Travl'lin' Light," "Love Me Like I Am," and "Blame it on my Youth."
 Genie and Dave had an onstage chemistry like a Las Vegas cocktail lounge couple, bantering and teasing each other, and they were loving parents to Genie's four children as well as Dave's.
 The peak of Dave's career as a live musician occurred during this period: he landed a job as trumpeter Al Hirt's touring pianist, playing gigs throughout the US and Canada.
 Genie died of cancer in 2009.

-Dave met Liz Sutherland at the Balcony Club in Dallas in 2012.
+Dave met his caretaker Liz Sutherland at the Balcony Club in Dallas in 2012.
 Weeks after, Dave had a stroke while he and Liz were standing in the kitchen of his Dallas home.
 Liz stayed with him through the following day, supervising admission to the hospital and staying in his room.
-When Dave awoke, he looked her in the eyes and said, "I love you."

 They were together for eight years.
 Liz was present for two more of his strokes.
-He would not have survived any of them if she hadn't been there, and she was instrumental in helping him recover from them and play piano again.
+He would not have survived any of them if she hadn't been there, and she was instrumental in helping him recover and play piano again.
 Liz was always there for Dave.
-She was his girlfriend, his roadie, his manager and his nurse.
-His eyes lit up whenever she entered a room.
-She was by his side during his decline, right up to the end.

 Dave was kind to his friends and devoted to his family.
 He loved animals of all kinds.
 During his marriage to Genie, they had a menagerie consisting of three dogs, a cat, a lizard, three parakeets and a cockatoo.
 Dave's last two dogs, Kiki and Fannie, were a Bichon frise and a Pekingese poodle.
 He was honorable in all dealings, personal as well as financial.
 He expressed his deepest love for others through actions rather than words.
 He was a gentleman and a scholar.